run-x/opta-docs/content/en/docs/Reference/service_modules.md

 environments:
   - name: staging
     parent: "../env/opta.yml"
-name: baloney
+name: myapp
-org_name: blah
 modules:
   - name: app # This is an instance of the k8-service module type called app
     type: k8s-service
     port:
       http: 80
-    image: "kennethreitz/httpbin"
+    image: AUTO
-    public_uri: "dummy.{parent[domain]}/showoff"
+    public_uri: "app.{parent[domain]}/app"
     liveness_probe_path: "/get"
     readiness_probe_path: "/get"
     env_vars:
-      - name: BLAH
+      - name: ENV
         value: "{env}"
     links:
-      - database  # Equivalent to database: []
+      - database
-      - redis  # Equivalent to redis: []
+      - redis
-  - name: database # This is an instance of the aws-rds module type called database
+  - name: mydatabase # This is an instance of the aws-rds module type called mydatabase
     type: aws-rds
-  - name: redis # This is an instance of the aws-redis module type called redis
+  - name: myredis # This is an instance of the aws-redis module type called myredis
     type: aws-redis
 ```
 You'll note that the module instance can have user-specified names which will come into play later with references.